salesforce/OmniXAI/docs/omnixai.rst

    explainers = TabularExplainer(
       explainers=["lime", "shap", "mace", "pdp"],       # The explainers to apply mode="classification",                            # The task type
-      data=tabular_data,                                # The data for initializing the explainers model=model,                                      # The ML model to explain preprocess=lambda z: transformer.transform(z),    # Converts raw features into the model inputs params={
+      data=train_data,                                  # The data for initializing the explainers model=model,                                      # The ML model to explain preprocess=lambda z: transformer.transform(z),    # Converts raw features into the model inputs params={